zwgold/eecs591-2pc-impl/README.md

 This file defines the logging mechanisms used in 2PC.
 This includes simple file writing and reading.

 ### Notes
+* To run, run `Coordinator.exe` FIRST, and then each Follower.
 * Timeouts are 5 seconds for all related parts.
 * Socket timeouts are 2 seconds to deal with conditions for multithreading.